 Successful people are very often early risers.
-From Churchill to Obama, from Branson to Darwin, all were known to rise with the morning sun.
+From Franklin to Obama, from Branson to Darwin, all were known to rise with the morning sun.
 Whatever their motivations, they all reaped the benefits of putting their feet on the floor before the cock opened its beak.

 “Mind over Mattress”